-<Supplementary Principle 4-11(3): Overview of Analysis/Evaluation of the Effectiveness of the Board of Directors as a Whole>

-With the aim of ensuring the effectiveness and enhancing the functions of the Board of Directors, the Company have all of the Directors and Corporate Auditors perform a "self-evaluation of the effectiveness of the Board of Directors."
+<Supplementary Principle 4-11(3): Overview of Analysis/Evaluation of the Effectiveness of the Board of Directors as a Whole> all of the Directors and Corporate Auditors perform a "self-evaluation of the effectiveness of the Board of Directors."
 After receiving responses from all directors and corporate auditors, the responses are compiled and analyzed accordingly.
-Based on the self-evaluations in FY2020, there were no comments on material deficiencies and it was concluded that the current Board of Directors of the Company is operating effectively in making resolutions concerning important business matters and in supervising business execution in an appropriate fashion, and this view was shared with and discussed by the Board.
+Based on the self-evaluations in FY2021, there were no comments on material deficiencies and it was concluded that the current Board of Directors of the Company is operating effectively in making resolutions concerning important business matters and in supervising business execution in an appropriate fashion, and this view was shared with and discussed by the Board.
 Constructive improvement requests to ensure further effectiveness of the Board were also presented to and discussed by the Board.
 Going forward, we will be taking these opinions into account to make improvements that will lead to the Board becoming even more effective.
 Furthermore, the objectivity of the results of self-evaluation analyses is ensured by making use of an external organization about once every three years.